jbaldi13/CS546FinalProject/README.md

 Upload a profile picture.

 Click the button labeled "SUBMIT".
 Onboarding is now complete and you will be brought to the dashboard.

+Warning: Depending on the the settings you choose during onboarding, you might not have any compatible users on the dashboard page.
 ** **
 **LOGGING IN AND SIGNING OUT**